Abe Laboriel Jr.

-Abraham Laboriel Jr. (born March 23, 1971) is an American session musician best known as the drummer and backing vocalist of Paul McCartney's touring band since 2001.
-He is the son of Mexican bass guitarist Abraham Laboriel, nephew of Mexican rock musician Johnny Laboriel, and brother of record producer, songwriter and film composer Mateo Laboriel.
+Abraham Laboriel Jr. (born March 23, 1971) is an American musician who is best known as the drummer and backing vocalist of Paul McCartney's touring band since 2001.

+He is the son of Mexican bass guitarist Abraham Laboriel, nephew of rock musician Johnny Laboriel, and brother of record producer, songwriter and film composer Mateo Laboriel.

 Early life

 The son of jazz bass player Abraham Laboriel, Abe grew up playing drums starting at age four.
 His mother is a classically trained singer.

 Laboriel was mentored by well-known percussionists and drummers, including Jeff Porcaro, Chester Thompson, along with Bill Maxwell and Alex Acuña, who had formed the band Koinonia with his father in the 1980s.

 He attended the Dick Grove School of Music, studying with Peter Donald, during his junior year in high school.
 He also attended the Hamilton High School Academy of Music in Los Angeles in his senior year.
 Here he first experienced the use of programming and became a member of a marching band.
 He formed a jazz trio with Vernell Brown and Mike Elizondo.
 In 1989, he was honored by the National Foundation for Advancement in the Arts and Down Beat magazine.
 He then enrolled at the Berklee College of Music, where he graduated in 1993.